eea76/sqs_dynamodb/readme.md

 ##### Send the movies to the queue
 - For each movies_payload in movies_payloads:
     - create a movie_id
-    - create an instance of the DataLoadMessage object (data_load_message), which takes as parameters:
+    - create an instance of the DataLoadMessage object (`data_load_message`), which takes as parameters:
         - the job_id
         - the movie_id
         - a json dump of the movies_payload
-    - call the `enqueue_message` function, which sends the message to the queue
+    - call the `send_messages_to_queue` function, which sends the message to the queue

 ##### Receive messages from the queue
+- Much of this function was taken from here: https://alexwlchan.net/2018/01/downloading-sqs-queues/
+- Call the `process_messages` function and pass the `number_of_movies` argument as a parameter (it's used in the function to do progress-related calculations)
+- Receive messages from the specified queue (up to 10 messages can be retrieved at once)
+    - iterate through the response object and add its `Messages` to the `messages` list
+    - if `Messages` does not exist in the `response` object that means all the messages have been deleted, and the while loop will be broken and the function will return
+    - creates a list called `entries` consisting of up to 10 dictionaries each with a MessageID/ReceiptHandle pair
-- call the `dequeue_message` function, which returns all the messages in the queue (up to 10)
+    - all the messages in the `entries` list have been put in the `messages` list, so we can safely delete these from the queue
-- What if there are more than 10 messages in the queue?
-How do we retrieve those?
-- Good question.
-I do not know.
+        - call the `delete_message_batch` method, and delete the messages whose MessageIds currently are in `entries`
+    - return to to the top of the loop and repeat this again until no more messages can be retrieved from the queue
+- Return `messages` list, which contains all processed messages (aka all messages that have been received and deleted from the queue)

 ##### Write the message to DynamoDB
 - call the `write_to_dynamo` function
-    - assign `dynamo_item` to an instance of DynamoItem, which takes job_id and the messages that were returned from dequeue_message
+    - assign `dynamo_item` to an instance of DynamoItem, which takes job_id and the messages that were returned from `process_messages`
         - sets the started_on, job_id, and message_body
     - writes this item to the table
+    - items cannot be more than 400kb each (Dynamo limitation).

-##### Delete the message from the queue
+##### Write the message payload to an S3 bucket
-- after the message has been added to the dynamo table, call the `delete_item` method
-- loop through the messages and if a message's MessageGroupId matches the job_id, delete it
-- I'm not sure yet what gets deleted from the here: the entire message?
-- This part is actually a mess and doesn't work yet.
+- We can write the generated data to an S3 bucket as json
+- Calls the `write_to_s3` function and passes the received_messages (which were returned from the `process_message` function, remember), and the job_id
+- Loops through the messages, and for each message (which is its own dict), add its `Body`'s value to the `bucket_message` list
+- Put the `bucket_message` onto s3 in a json file with the naming convention `movies-[job_id].json`

+---
+#### Optional stuff
 ##### Query the database
-- If you want to ensure the messages made it from the queue to the Dynamo table (as well as seeing other table data), you can perform a scan operation in the console:
+- To see the messages that made it from the queue to the Dynamo table (as well as seeing other table data), you can perform a scan operation in the console:
     - `aws dynamodb scan --table-name movie-job-information --endpoint-url=http://localhost:4569`
 - Alternatively you can output the result to a JSON file which will probably be easier to read:
     - `aws dynamodb scan --table-name movie-job-information --endpoint-url=http://localhost:4569 > table_scan.json`

+##### Inspect the bucket in s3
+- To obtain a list of all the files in the bucket:
+    - `aws s3 ls s3://movie-bucket --endpoint-url=http://localhost:4572`
+- To download a specific file from the bucket and see what the generated payload looks like:
+    - replace `[desired job_id]` with the job_id
+    - this downloads the file to the current directory (`.`):
+    - `aws s3 mv s3://movie-bucket/movies-[desired job_id].json . --endpoint-url=http://localhost:4572`

+##### Purge the queue
+- You can purge the queue as a last ditch effort to ensure it's completely empty.
+A queue will typically be empty approx 60 seconds after the command is run:
+    - `aws sqs purge-queue --queue-url http://localhost:4576/queue/movie-load.fifo --endpoint-url=http://localhost:4576`